This blog was last updated in May 2020.

-As technology has changed the buying process, and made consumers numb to advertising, inbound marketing has become the best way to reach your customers.
+As technology has changed the buying process and made consumers numb to advertising, inbound marketing has become the best way to reach your customers.
 An inbound marketing strategy focuses on providing content to and developing trust with your potential buyers.

 By providing content that answers the questions your target audience is asking, you drive traffic to your site by tailoring your content to specific keywords and specific points in the buying process.
-Now that 71% of B2B researchers begin their research with a generic search and then perform 12 searches before engaging on a specific brand’s site.
+71% of B2B researchers begin their research with a generic search and then perform 12 searches before engaging on a specific brand’s site.
 By implementing an inbound marketing strategy, your site will be found through searches and will come across as a trusted source of information and as an industry leader.

 Technology has provided the opportunity for your buyers to access all the information they could ever need to make a buying decision.
 In fact, 57% of the buying process is complete before contacting a sales rep. If you’re not providing that information, your competitors are.
 Inbound marketing is the development of that targeted content, the converting of visitors to leads, of leads to customers, and providing outstanding service after a purchase is complete.

 What is Inbound Marketing?

 According to HubSpot, inbound marketing is about using marketing to bring potential customers to you, rather than having your marketing efforts fight for their attention.
 To develop trust, inbound marketing focuses on providing content that answers the questions your customers are asking.